 Conclusion

-Next, find the perfect sleeping bag and sleeping pad to complete your wilderness trinity!
+Next, find the perfect sleeping bag and sleeping pad and every other accessory you might need to complete your wilderness trinity!